Image credit: Darryl Leja, NHGRI, Digital Media Database, www.genome.gov

 Chancer looked up at the lodgepoles and ponderosa pines crowding around the kiln.
 The needles were pale, the bark brittle and rivered like old skin.
 The smell of sap, usually so strong, was faint and sickly, with a stinging tang of ammonia to it.
 Hicks undoubtedly had a point—they'd go up like matchsticks.

 He opened a beer and dropped into the decrepit butterfly chair on the back deck.
 He left the door open so he could hear the phone if it rang, and to air the place out.
 The block of clay by the potting wheel had dried out; he sprayed it with the hose while he sat in the sun and drank his beer.
 He tried to picture the thing hidden inside, the way Michelangelo could supposedly see David in the raw block of stone, squinting and clenching his jaw until a dull throbbing moved from the back of his skull toward the front.
 There was nothing there.
 He threw the hose away from him.
-The head thumped off a flower pot with a single dead zinnia inside, then snaked across the deck, twisting and spraying, the water pooling on the seared ground that was too dry to take it in.
+The head thumped off a flower pot with a single dead zinnia inside, then snaked across the deck, twisting and spraying, the water pooling on seared ground too dry to take it in.

 Inside the kiln, two of his fish pieces sat on shelves, waiting to be fired.
 One was a cutthroat above a gravel bed, the other a Kern River golden tucked into the lee of a boulder.
 The parr marks and spots and the red dash at the gills were dull now, but after firing they would become rich and luminous.
 That was his specialty, the glazing.
 He had developed his own blends to mimic each fish's wild markings.
 He knew exactly how they would look after firing, something not everyone could claim.
 It was what set him apart.

 He sat on the floor in the center of the gaping dome and looked around.
 It should have been full of work.
 The orders had slowed to a trickle, and even those he couldn't fill.
 He knew he'd either lost the knack, or the knack itself—reduced to a gimmick—wasn't enough.
 There was no life in any of the pieces, and the idea of cranking out undistinguished fish for undiscerning people made him physically sick.
-His unspawned schools of ceramic dullards weighed down on him so that he could hardly get up in the morning.
+His unspawned schools of ceramic dullards weighed down on him so he could hardly get up in the morning.
 He felt weak and shrunken, desiccated—and now this bullshit with the county.

 "You don't know who this is, do you?"